Server data from the Official MCP Registry

 That's it.
 Reload your MCP client and three tools appear: new_conversation, process_turn, configure_session.

 Alpha access: Horizon's hosted endpoint is in private alpha.
 Keys are distributed to agent developers who want to monitor real projects.
-Open a GitHub Discussion to request one.
+Open a Discussion to request one — describe your use case and we'll send a key.

 pip install horizon-monitor